 Services and Facilities Development Standard Transport provision Developed off-street car parking where possible, with hard paving.
-Toilets High quality toilets to be provided on site Tracks and paths Developed dual use (min 2.5 m width) pathways on main routes.
-Main routes to be hard paved or fine metal surface used Furniture & structures appropriate to the nature of the park and level of use.
-High quality furniture, fencing, lighting and structures provided.
+Toilets High quality toilets to be provided on site.
+Tracks and paths Developed dual use (min 2.5 m width) pathways on main routes.
+Main routes to be hard paved or fine metal surface used appropriate to the nature of the park and level of use.
+Furniture & structures High quality furniture, fencing, lighting and structures provided.
 Seats, bins, tables, lights etc. to be of a consistent brand /style.
 Use of specifically themed or quality furniture & structures above that normally used in other parks to be used where possible.
 Unless park is closed at night, pedestrian standard lighting provided along main routes.
 May include statues and sculptures.
-Visitor information Comprehensive signage to be provided that includes as appropriate: Interpretation panels describing history and special Map of the park Guided trail(s) Information and control signage at all entrances Directional signage at path junctions Educational information and plant labels Tree planting Extensive general and specimen trees as appropriate to the site and location to create a sheltered and protected environment and to add interest and colour.
+Visitor information Comprehensive signage to be provided that includes as appropriate: Interpretation panels describing history and special values or features.
+May include: Map of the park Guided trail(s) Information and control signage at all entrances Directional signage at path junctions Educational information and plant labels Tree planting Extensive general and specimen trees as appropriate to the site and location to create a sheltered and protected environment and to add interest and colour.
 Gardens High quality gardens will be developed that may include mixed shrubs, roses, perennials or annuals as appropriate.
 Play equipment Depending on the purpose and use of the park, development of high quality playground will be undertaken to standard above that normally provided at Neighbourhood Parks.
 Play equipment suitable for pre-school, junior and senior children's play may be provided.
 Water features Depending on the nature or topography of the park opportunities for the development of water features such as lakes, ponds, streams or fountains may be included.
-Buildings Cafes/ restaurants and visitor centres may be provided.
-Maintenance buildings, aviaries and small zoological displays may also be provided.
+Buildings Facilities for sport and recreation, cafés, restaurants and visitor centres may be provided as well as maintenance buildings, as appropriate to the character and use of the park.
+If historic heritage buildings or are present they will be conserved and managed appropriately.